top of page

 Wage and Hour Laws

-Florida follows the Fair Labor Standards Act (FLSA) regarding minimum wage and overtime pay.
-As of 2023, the minimum wage in Florida is $11 per hour, with scheduled increases planned until it reaches $15 per hour in 2026.
+As of September 30, 2025, the minimum wage in Florida is $14 per hour, with a scheduled increase planned for $15 per hour effective September 30, 2026.
 Employers must also pay overtime at a rate of one and a half times the regular pay for hours worked over 40 in a workweek.
+There are many other laws related to wages and taxes.
+An audit by an HR professional or attorney is essential to verifying your company is following current laws as they change often.

-The Family and Medical Leave Act (FMLA) applies in Florida, allowing eligible employees to take up to 12 weeks of unpaid leave for specific family and medical reasons.
+The Family and Medical Leave Act (FMLA) allows eligible employees to take up to 12 weeks of unpaid leave for specific family and medical reasons.
 Employers must provide this leave to employees who have worked for at least 12 months and have logged at least 1,250 hours in the past year.
+Employees may also qualify for an Americans with Disabilities (ADA) accommodation, even if they do not meet the FMLA eligibility rules.
+An HR professional or should be consulted every time these issues arise in your workplace to assure compliance because every situation is different.

 Workplace Safety Regulations